-We have applied a number of updates to our scenarios to reflect what our stakeholders have told us.
-The table below summarises the feedback we received and explains the resulting action we have taken.
+We applied a number of updates to our scenarios to reflect what our stakeholders told us.
+The table below summarises the feedback we received and explains the resulting action we took.
+These changes were all incorporated in our December 2020 update; this May 2021 publication does not make any further changes to these.